nefiseT/Dataset_cleaner/README.md

 - Output file is saved next to the input with a `_processed` suffix

 ## How to run
-1. Make sure you have Python installed.
+1. Make sure you have Python installed. (tkinter , os)
 2. Run:
    ```bash
    python app.py
    ```

-3. or dist\ app.exe
+3. or dist\ app.exe (to build .exe file pyinstaller --noconsole --onefile --icon=icon.ico app.py , if you dont have an icon, win will give automatically)

-Using App: In the app:
+Using App:
    - Click **browse** and choose a CSV
    - Select the columns to keep
    - Click **process dataset**